nextarch/toc/README.md

 c.
 Except as provided in Section 7.c. and 8.a in the [Technical Charter](https://github.com/nextarch/foundation/blob/main/technical-charter.md), decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
 Decisions made by electronic vote without a meeting require a majority vote of all voting members of the TOC.

 d.
+In the event a vote cannot be resolved by the TOC, any voting member of the TOC may refer the matter to the Series Manager for assistance in reaching a resolution.

+### Voting Policy
 This is our [voting policy](https://github.com/nextarch/toc/blob/main/doc/voting.md).
 Only TOC members can cast binding votes. (+1 Binding)

-e.
-In the event a vote cannot be resolved by the TOC, any voting member of the TOC may refer the matter to the Series Manager for assistance in reaching a resolution.

 ## Special Interest Groups (SIGs)
 The TOC will approved the formation of SIGs.
 Currently, the following Special Interest Groups are being considered: